v-dav/DepistClic/README.md

 ![Graphic Design (1)](https://github.com/v-dav/DepistClic/assets/115344057/6e3caaca-c4d7-453e-93da-7d5df00e6496)

 ## ➤ Disclaimer
 DepistClic is an independent decision support tool intended for healthcare professionals.
 It uses the latest recommendations from medical societies to propose personalized procedures for screening for complications in type 2 diabetic patients.
-The information from this site does not replace the decision-making and prescribing responsibility of a doctor.
-This tool has not benefited from any academic validation and its presentation is not suitable for the general public.
+The information from this site does not replace a doctor's decision-making and prescribing responsibility.
+This tool has not benefited from any academic validation and its presentation is unsuitable for the general public.
 Application developed in open-source without conflicts of interest.